Navya616/basic-IOT-project/README.md

-2. Second project is switching on the bulb without any physical switch we connected an digital switch and the bulb is switched on/off without the use of any physical switch
+2. Second project is something bigger than the above i.e switching on the bulb without any physical switch we've connected an digital switch to our microcontroller and the bulb is switched on/off without the use of any physical switch

 '''And all the code to perform the above 2projects is stored in the microcontroller that is attached to the laptop with the help of a wire and the LED bulb and pins are attached to microcontroller according to the project requirements.'''